SWeav02/simmate/docs/parameters.md

 ### metal_depth_cutoff

 For ELF features other than atom cores/shells or lone-pairs, this parameter controls the maximum depth (Difference from ELF maximum to bifurcation) that a metallic feature can have.
 Any non-atomic/lone-pair feature with a depth below this value will be assigned as metallic.

+### metal_charge_cutoff

+For ELF features other than atom cores/shells or lone-pairs, this parameter controls the maximum charge that a metallic feature can have.
+Any non-atomic/lone-pair feature with a charge below this value will be assigned as metallic.

 ### min_covalent_angle